Abstraction Alignment: Comparing Model-Learned and Human-Encoded Conceptual Relationships: Evaluative Case Studies with Domain Experts

+While interactively exploring abstraction alignment expanded experts' qualitative analysis, it also improves traditional quantitative specificity benchmarks by generating a more diverse range of testable hypotheses.
+Existing specificity benchmarks are limited to comparing the model's probability across a small set of correct answers~\citep{huang2023can, yona2024narrowing,si2021whats,min2020ambigqa}.
+As a result, existing specificity benchmarks, like S-TEST, only measure the model's preference between one specific and one general answer~\citep{huang2023can}.
+Instead, by leveraging human lexical abstractions, abstraction alignment expands the number of possible answers and represents the relationships between answers.
+Thus, it enables us to test a broader range of specificity questions, such as how often the model prefers any specific answer to any general answer or whether it prefers a correct answer at any level of abstraction over an incorrect but task-specific answer.

-To quantify the model's specificity, we use \subgraphalignment to compare the model's preference for answers in different regions of the abstraction DAG.
-As a baseline, we recreate \citet{huang2023can}'s specificity metric.
-Their metric compares the model's probability in the specific answer to its probability in the general answer.
-We replicate this metric using \subgraphalignment by comparing the \function{values} of the specific answer node and the the general answer node ($P(s_{s}, s_{g})$).
-Next, we extend this metric to test specificity across additional words and levels of abstraction.
-Instead of testing one specific and one general answer, we compare all answers more specific than the specific answer (specific answer and its children) to all answers more general than the specific answer (specific answer's parents) ($P(s_{s\downarrow}, s_{s\uparrow})$).
-We extend these metrics further, testing whether the model prefers a correct answer at any level of abstraction to an incorrect answer by comparing all answers related to the specific answer to all answers related to the task (e.g., all occupation words) ($P(s_{s\downarrow\uparrow}, s_{t})$).
+To quantify specificity, we use \subgraphpreference (\cref{eq:subgraph-preference}) to compare the model's preference for answers in different regions of the lexical abstraction graph (\cref{tab:language-table}).
+As a baseline, we recreate \citet{huang2023can}'s specificity metric by comparing the model's probabilities in the dataset-defined specific and general labels ($P(s, g)$).
+Next, we expand this metric to test specificity across additional words and levels of abstraction.
+Instead of testing one specific and one general answer, we compare all answers more specific than the specific label (specific label and its descendants) to all answers more general than the specific label (specific label's ancestors) ($P(s_{\downarrow}, s_{\uparrow})$).
+Finally, we extend these metrics even further, testing whether the model prefers a correct answer at any level of abstraction to an incorrect but task-related answer by comparing all answers related to the specific label to all task-related words ($P(s_{\updownarrow}, t)$).